 An unexpected death of a loved one can shock any family.
 A death that occurs because of someone else’s negligence adds even more devastating to grieving survivors.
 If your loved one met an untimely death through the fault of another individual or entity, you may be able to recover compensation for your loss.
+A Miami wrongful death lawyer could be the answer.

 The Law Offices of Anidjar & Levine can determine the value of your loss and pursue compensation from the individual or entity that caused your loved one’s death.
-Call us today at 1-800-747-3733 for a free legal consultation with a wrongful death lawyer in Miami, FL.
+Call us today for a free legal consultation with a wrongful death lawyer in Miami, FL.

 What Is a “Wrongful Death”?